RazrFalcon/tiny-skia/README.md

 Skia doesn't support any other compilers, so all optimizations will be simply disabled.

 You don't need to select the `clang` compiler manually.
-The build script will do this automatically (as long a you have it in the PATH).
+The build script will do this automatically (as long as you have it in the PATH).

 The are no other build dependencies.